ChangWynn/CV/README.md

 - Rspec, Jest, Cypress

 #### Udemy Certifications
-- React - The complete guide (May 2023)
+- React, the complete guide - May 2023
 - JavaScript unit-testing with Jest and Vitest - April 2023
 - Testing Ruby with Rspec: The Complete Guide - Feb 2023
 - The Linux Command Line Bootcamp - Feb 2023